 Divisional Dissertation-Year Fellowships

 The Division offers 15 Dissertation-year fellowships in four competitions: the Mellon, the Harper/Visiting Committee fellowships, the Markovitz and the Bloom.
 International students as well as U.S. citizens and permanent residents are eligible.
 These awards are among the highest honors the Division can confer on it students.
 Departments announce the competitions, and students apply through their departments.
 The competitions take place in early spring.
 Selections are made by faculty committees and the Dean of Students notifies students of the competition outcomes in late May or early June.

-Dissertation-year fellowships provide tuition, a stipend and University students health insurance (Basic option), deployed over four consecutive quarters, and they can begin in either the Summer or Autumn quarter.
+Dissertation-year fellowships provide tuition, a stipend and University students health insurance, deployed over three consecutive quarters of the academic year (Autumn-Winter-Spring).
 They are meant to provide enough support for students to focus exclusively on writing the dissertation, and consequently prohibit significant employment, including serving in a teaching capacity, during the fellowship period.
-Since they are designated for students in the final year of study, an important condition is that the Fellows will be ineligible for any subsequent financial aid from the University, and ineligible to take teaching assignments, with the following exception.
-For two quarters after the end of the fellowship, students may take teaching positions, and the Division will provide the tuition grant associated with such assignments.
-Following those two quarters, students may not be employed in a teaching capacity at the University, and are ineligible for gift aid.
+Since they are designated for students in the final year of study, an important condition is that the Fellows will be ineligible for any subsequent financial aid from the University, with the following exception.
+For three quarters after the end of the fellowship, the Division will provide the tuition grant commonly associated with such teaching positions.
+Following those three quarters, students may hold teaching positions, but are ineligible for the associated tuition grant.